Namespace Google.Apis.Spanner.v1.Data

 The DirectedReadOptions can be used to indicate which replicas or regions should be used for non-transactional

 reads or queries.
-DirectedReadOptions may only be specified for a read-only transaction, otherwise the API will
+DirectedReadOptions can only be specified for a read-only transaction, otherwise the API

 DualRegionQuorum